priyamtejaswin/ViLT/README.md

 The `HelloWorld` directory links to android app submodule -- <https://github.com/priyamtejaswin/HelloWorld>.
 This app can be built and tested on Android Studio independently.
 So far, it implements the Question Preprocessor (which needed to be implemented in pure Java).

+# Setup and eval

+Ensure you have the ViLT VQA2 checkpoint downloaded to the `./weights` directory.

+Also ensure that the model is in `test` mode.

 -- Priyam, Rishubh, Bi